emilygnadt/aurora-array-mock/README.md

 # Aurora Array

+Playable link is located in the about section on Github.
 Aurora Array is an original slot math portfolio project.
 It combines a playable 5×3 game, a shared outcome engine, exact theoretical analysis, deterministic Monte Carlo verification, automated tests, and a concise mathematical case study.

 ## Portfolio intent